 The conversation around flow restrictors is constantly evolving, driven by both technological advancements and changing consumer preferences.
 While flow restrictors are still widely used, there is a growing trend towards more sophisticated water conservation technologies that aim to minimize the impact on the user experience.

-Another trend is the increasing popularity of low-flow shower heads that utilize advanced spray technology to deliver a powerful and satisfying shower experience while still conserving water.
+Another trend is the increasing popularity of low-flow shower heads that make use of advanced spray technology to deliver a powerful and satisfying shower experience while still conserving water.
 These shower heads often feature specially designed nozzles and spray patterns that maximize the force and coverage of the water, creating the sensation of higher water pressure even with a lower flow rate.
 Some models even incorporate air induction technology, which mixes air with the water to create larger, more forceful droplets.

 Consumer opinions on flow restrictors are also evolving.
 While many people still appreciate the water conservation benefits, there is a growing demand for shower heads that deliver a more powerful and luxurious shower experience.
 This has led to a rise in the popularity of "high-pressure" shower heads, which often feature larger spray faces and more powerful spray patterns.
 Some manufacturers are even offering shower heads with adjustable flow restrictors, allowing users to customize the water pressure to their liking.